HariSekhon/Knowledge-Base/git.md

 manually copy code changes and commit to both branches.

-Anyway, this "Rebase Hell" situation resulted in needless hassle and potential for introducing code editing errors on each rebase commit step, multiplied by two dozen commits, and further multiplied by the number of files changed with conflicts in those commits.
+Anyway, this "Rebase Hell" situation resulted in needless hassle and potential for introducing code editing errors on each rebase-fix-commit step, multiplied by two dozen commits, and further multiplied by the number of files changed with conflicts in those commits.

 Never again.

+It just isn't worth the trouble.

 People who don't have a Git guru on hand in the team often get in such a mess that they don't know how to fix it and just copy their code files out, delete their cloned checkout and then copy the files back in and re-commit them.